openandclose/tosixinch/docs/intro.rst

       but it is likely to be more imperfect.

     * In some places in code,
-      unicode encoding in system and files is presupossed.
+      Unicode encoding in system and files is presupposed.

 Requirements